Agoric/documentation/main/getting-started/Documentation-Map.md

   for writing smart contracts in JavaScript.
 Zoe implements our smart contract guarantee that users either get what they wanted from the contract or a full refund of what they put up for it.
-Regardless of whether the contract is buggy or malicious.
+Regardless of whether the contract is honest, buggy, or malicious.
 4. **Using An Agoric Demo Contract**: Agoric supplies several demo smart contracts for you to experiment with, learn from, and even copy code from for use in your projects.
-This document shows you how to install and modify the AutoSwap demo contract.
+This document shows you how to install and modify the Autoswap demo contract.
 5. **ERTP Guide**: A detailed description of ERTP concepts, design, components, and commands.
 Includes examples of command usage.